WebOrigami/docs/src/content/language/scope.md

 In this situation, `greet.js` is _above_ the current folder (`src`), so it's out of scope.

-### Define a project root with ori.config.js

-You can address the above situation by defining a file called `ori.config.js` at the root level of your project.
+You can fix this by defining a file called `ori.config.js` at the root level of your project.
 This configuration file has two roles: 1) it marks the root of your project, and 2) it defines the project's base scope.

 The simplest definition of `ori.config.js` is to export the Graph Origami built-in functions: